The Eucharist (or Communion)

 What is the Eucharist?

-The Eucharist or Communion or Lord’s Supper is a sacrament or ordinance carried out in Christian churches as an act of obedience to Christ’s instructions about commemorating his death on the cross given the night before he died.
+In the Christian religion, the Eucharist, also known as Communion or Lord’s Supper, is a sacrament (so-called by Roman Catholicism) or ordinance (so-called by Protestantism) carried out in Christian churches as an act of obedience to the instructions of Jesus Christ about commemorating his death on the cross given the night before he died.

 The Eucharist elements are bread and wine; the bread recalls Christ’s body and the wine recalls his blood.